-APSA is accepting submissions for its Election Reflection Series.
-Election reflections are scholarly reflections, original research notes, and classroom exercises that shed light upon political behavior, public opinion and the 2018 Campaign and Election season.
-Submissions can address the 2018 local, state, or national campaigns and elections.
+APSA is currently accepting submissions for the 2020 installment of the APSA Election Reflection Series.
+Election reflections are scholarly reflections, original research notes, and classroom exercises that shed light upon political behavior, public opinion and the 2020 Campaign and Election season.
+Submissions can address the 2020 local, state, or national campaigns and elections.

-and upload a response to one or two of the following questions (1000 words or less).
+Use the link to the online submission form below and upload a response to one or two of the following questions (1000 words or less).

-3. What group(s) of the electorate does your research focus on and what policy issue(s) proved to be salient to them in the 2018 Campaigns and Elections?
+3. What group(s) of the electorate does your research focus on and what policy issue(s) proved to be salient to them in the 2020 Campaigns and Elections?

-APSA will share selected submissions online in the weeks following the 2018 Elections.
+APSA will share selected submissions online in the weeks following the 2020 Elections.
 Please email any questions about this call to [email protected]